Free Online Microsoft Training

 6. Now click OK twice to return to the workbook.

 Custom lists are a great time-saving feature of Excel.
-They provide a great way to be able to reuse information which you deal with on a regular basis.
+They provide a easy way to reuse information which you deal with on a regular basis.
 Comment below if you’ve found a unique way of using custom lists in your workbooks.

 Facebook